valory-xyz/open-autonomy/docs/quick_start.md

 aea add-key ethereum
 ```

 5. Run your agent.
-More info on this hello world example on the [get started](https://docs.autonolas.network/get_started/) section.
+More info on this hello world example on the [Example of a service](https://docs.autonolas.network/service_example/) section.
 ```bash
 aea run
 ```